 Two major tests of any model or theory lie in its ability to explain past events (a posteriori), and to predict future events (a priori).
 It is one thing for two events to correlate in some way.
 It is an entirely different matter to state that one event caused another.
 It is this distinction which is often the basis for a clinician's rejection of past life imagery: It is one thing to say that a client who is involved in say, a co-dependent relationship, conjures up a hypnotically facilitated waking dream of a fictional lifetime in which the client was similarly enmeshed with the same person.
 As a projective technique, there would be little argument that the client could simply have "dreamed up" a story which highly correlates with the current reality.
 The critic correctly argues that reincarnation is not needed to explain the dream imagery.
 The fallacy of the argument begins at this point, however, if the critic implicitly assumes that correlation precludes causation (from another lifetime.)
-In this situation, the critic is implicitly arguing that because the two can be explained with current life information (a two or three-dimensional model), the two cannot ever also be explained as true from a four-dimensional model involving past life roots.
+In this situation, the critic is implicitly arguing that because the two can be explained as true from a four-dimensional model involving past life roots.
 It is like the sphere in Flatland trying to convince the square that because three dimensions are enough to explain the square's experience of the sphere (as able to change diameter or even totally disappear at will) a fourth dimension cannot exist.